huonw/huonw.github.io/_posts/2015-04-27-little-libraries.md

 {% include rust-lib.html name="quickcheck" doc_link="https://github.com/BurntSushi/quickcheck#readme" %}

-I should plug the `quickcheck` crate: it discovered a few subtle bugs in my Floyd–Rivest implementation, stemming me incorrectly translate the copy-happy original version (presumably designed for GC'd language where any value can be duplicated cheaply) to a Rust version that avoids clones and respects ownership.
+I should plug the `quickcheck` crate: it discovered a few subtle bugs in my Floyd–Rivest implementation, stemming from me incorrectly translating the copy-happy original version (presumably designed for GC'd languages where any value can be duplicated cheaply) to a Rust version that avoids clones and respects ownership.

 (As a bonus, neither algorithm does any allocations!)